 The Partnership serves people throughout the five boroughs.
 The Partnership seeks to solve homelessness by preventing it with robust programming for New Yorkers at-risk of or experiencing homelessness — now and for future generations.
 Our work is putting the building blocks in place to address immediate housing needs, create stability through important health interventions, disrupt generational homelessness and change the public narrative about homelessness.

 Homelessness prevention is our key guiding principle and informs the work we do every day.
 Safe and stable housing is an absolute prerequisite for rebuilding one’s life.
 Our housing services include:

-- Financial and legal assistance and referrals
+- Provide legal referrals